 - Why do you want to teach at this particular school?

-- What other trainings or continuing education opportunities have you completed?
+- What other training or continuing education opportunities have you completed?

 - What are some ways in which you’ve worked well with others?